confluentinc/examples/ccloud-monitoring/docs/monitoring-overview.rst

 --------------------------

-Using |ccloud| has the advantage of circumventing the trials and tribulations of monitoring a Kafka cluster but you still need to monitor your client applications.
+Using |ccloud| has the advantage of circumventing the trials and tribulations of monitoring a Kafka cluster, but you still need to monitor your client applications.
 Your success in Confluent Cloud largely depends on how well your applications are performing.
-Monitoring your client applications gives you insights on how to fine tune your producers and consumers, when to scale your |ccloud| cluster, what might be going wrong and how to resolve the problem.
+Monitoring your client applications gives you insights on how to fine tune your producers and consumers, when to scale your |ccloud| cluster, what might be going wrong, and how to resolve the problem.

-This module will cover how to setup a time-series database populated with data from the
+This module covers how to set up a time-series database populated with data from the
 |ccloud| Metrics API and client metrics from a locally running Java consumer and producer,
-along with how to setup a data visualization tool.
-After the initial setup, you will follow a series of scenarios that create failure scenarios and how you can be alerted when they occur.
+along with how to set up a data visualization tool.
+After the initial setup, you will follow a series of scenarios to create failure scenarios and to be alerted when the errors occur.

 .. note::